Winnipeg woman guilty of hiding infant remains may have wanted to visit: defence

 The argument was challenged by Mainella.

 “I didn’t see an … authority in your case book that says that you don’t commit this offence by being good at hiding dead bodies.
-Because essentially, that’s what you’re saying is that you can defeat this charge by burying a body in your backyard (and) you’re still in possession of it.”
+Because essentially … what you’re saying is that you can defeat this charge by burying a body in your backyard (and) you’re still in possession of it.”

+“She wasn’t keeping her vinyl record collection here.
+These lockers were simply for storing dead bodies,” Mainella added later.

+The remains were found by U-haul workers in October 2014 after Giesbrecht fell behind on her rental payments.
+She had previously stored at least some of the remains at another Winnipeg facility before moving them to U-haul.

 Steve Lambert, The Canadian Press